Anay-jo/merj/TESTING.md

 There are four ways to test the AI-powered merge conflict resolution:

 1. **Dry Run** - No API key needed, validates setup
-2. **Full Integration Test** - Uses API, tests complete flow with mock RAG + mock CodeRabbit
+2. **Full Integration Test** - Uses API, tests complete flow with simulated data
-3. **Real CodeRabbit Test** - Uses API, tests with mock RAG + REAL CodeRabbit
+3. **Real CodeRabbit Test** - Uses API, tests with real CodeRabbit analysis
 4. **Real Usage** - Test with actual merge conflicts in your repo

 ---